chasacademy-sandra-larsson/fullstack-js-2024-resources/README.md

 [How to contribute](how-to-contribute.md)

 # Resources for fullstack development in Javascript.
-Made by teachers and student in FJS24-class Chas Academy 🚀
+Made by teachers and students in FJS24-class Chas Academy 🚀

 ## Frontend
 ### HTML